-I’m a writer, currently living in England, UK.
+I’m a journalist and author, based in England.
+I also teach writing workshops and give talks about my research areas.
 My first book, Foxes Unearthed: A Story of Love & Loathing in Modern Britain, was published by Elliott & Thompson in 2016.
 It was long-listed for the Wainwright Prize and won the Society of Authors' Roger Deakin Award.
-My second book, about the natural world and the human psyche, will be published early 2020 by Penguin Press.
-I write features about science, health, wildlife and the environment for a variety of publications, including BBC Earth, BBC Wildlife, the Guardian, the Sunday Times, and the Daily Telegraph.
-I also write a weekly culture column called State Of The Arts for The Independent, review books, and haphazardly update my Wildlife Daily Tumblr.
+My second book, Losing Eden: Why Our Minds Need The Wild was published in March 2020 by Allen Lane (Penguin).
+The paperback was published in February 2021.
+Losing Eden was long-listed for the Wainwright Prize and received a Society of Authors’ K Blundell Trust Award.
+The Times and Telegraph named it a book of the year (2020) and the paperback became a Times' bestseller (2021).
+It is published in German, Spanish, Italian and will soon be out in the United States and Estonia.
+I write features about science, health, wildlife and the environment for a variety of publications, including BBC Earth, BBC Wildlife, the Guardian, the Independent.
 Before going freelance in 2015, I worked at NME and The Daily Telegraph.
-Current interests include matrescence, murmurations, epigenetics and experimenting with fiction.
 I am represented by Jessica Woollard at David Higham Associates.
 For commissioning or broadcasting queries, you can write to me at firstname.lastname@example.org.